Tomatoes are a staple in many kitchens. They can be used to make sauces, soups, and stews.

 If you want something more chunky then just leave some pieces whole while making sure that there isn’t anything too large or hard that will break off from being blended together with the rest of the tomato.

-Related Read: How To Puree Without A Blender
+Related Read: How To Blend Food Without A Blender

 Tips And Precautions

 - Rinse tomatoes thoroughly before peeling them to remove any pesticides or chemicals from the skin.